immayeast/ECESIS/README.md

 >
 > The company will provide access to a **Codex account** if you do not have access to any of the modern AI platform.
 Let us know if you need one.
 >
-> Data will be provied via Google Drive, please share your email with us so that we can give you access to the data.
+> Data will be provied via Google Drive: [Data - Assignment 2](https://drive.google.com/drive/folders/1lKNNsR1vi8CYPItp3i34QQdtX9eUQEdp?usp=sharing)

 Electricity demand changes over time by location, hour, weekday, season, and broader system conditions.
 In this project, each bus represents a location where load is measured, and each zone represents a group of related buses.